llllllllll/slider/docs/source/replays.rst

 Replays
 =======

-Osu! saves player replays in the osu!/r directory as ``.osz`` files.
+Osu! saves player replays in the osu!/r directory as ``.osr`` files.
 We can use slider to read and process these binary files.
 Slider represents an osu! replay with the :class:`~slider.replay.Replay` object.
 This object stores metadata about the play like the user who was playing, when the replay was recorded, and